 Check Out These Fun Jigsaw Puzzles!

-Today's new puzzle features a close-up of a snowy owl's eyes.
-Pick your difficulty level and start putting it back together as fast as you can and get on to our leader boards.
+Today's puzzle is full of colors and patterns.
+Choose your difficulty level and start putting it back together as fast as you can and get on our leader boards.

 All our puzzles can be played in full-screen mode on your desktop, smart phone or tablet( iPad/iPhone(iOS) or Android powered devices).
 DailyJigsawPuzzles.net is your free iPad (or Android tablet) jigsaw puzzle app.
 Just visit using your mobile device and play our HTML5 powered puzzles.